Nevin1901/erlog/README.md

 [Roadmap](https://github.com/users/Nevin1901/projects/1)

+ErLog: quickly add logging to your code.

 Erlog is a simple lightweight logging platform.
 Erlog lets you add logging to your code without worrying about logging.

+It's easy, catches all errors, lets you search them, and closed source

 ## Running